-- Submit programmatic semiannual reports to summarize Child Find distribution data, information on screenings, materials request by type (e.g., phone call, email), and indication of new digital or print material available. - Establish and maintain a Child Find website with useful information for families and other potential referral sources.
+- Submit grant periodic annual report to summarize grant activity. - Submit quarterly and end-of-year report to summarize Child Find distribution data, information on screenings, materials request, and indication of new digital or print material available. - Establish and maintain a Child Find website with useful information for families and other potential referral sources. - Submit results of annual needs assessment for referral sources.